nicolasgasco/42_cursus/17_inception/README.md

 <img width="550" alt="Screen Shot 2022-11-26 at 2 58 46 PM" src="https://user-images.githubusercontent.com/73175085/204092508-81c52dea-60bc-431d-a758-0e809e121f61.png">

 ## Run
+Create a VM with a user called `ngasco` (`/home/ngasco` folder is required`).
-Add `127.0.0.1  ngasco.42.fr` in your `/etc/hosts`.
+Add `127.0.0.1  ngasco.42.fr` in `/etc/hosts`.
 That is the domain name that the project expects to work correctly.

-Then, inside the project folder:
+Then, download the project folder and inside run:
 ```
 make inception
 ```